anthfu/kotlin-kafka-lab/README.md

 ## Requirements

-* A full local installation of [Docker](https://www.docker.com/products/docker-desktop) that includes Docker Compose if you'd like to run services standalone.
+* A full local installation of [Docker Desktop](https://www.docker.com/products/docker-desktop).
+It includes Docker Compose if you'd like to run services standalone.
+* JDK 11+

 ## Build